Friday 14th and Saturday 15th June 2019 at Stratherrick Hall

 A good turnout of about forty heard Bryce’s talk on Friday evening.
 After a short but fascinating black-and-white film about Scottish forestry in the early 50s, Bryce launched into a wonderfully colourful life history, with anecdotes from his forestry career which took him to virtually every corner of Scotland.
 As his life history advanced, his assistant Fred Millwood modelled the various Commission uniform jackets used over the decades, from tweed with red collars with crowns on them, right up to modern fleeces.
 Bryce found a growing interest in hillwalking fitted in ideally with his job, and another profitable sideline was running bed-and-breakfast with his wife in their several forestry homes.
 Bryce and Fred rounded off a great evening with a tuneful and amusing duet, and one was left with a feeling that here were two men who had found the ideal life career!

-In conclusion, many thanks are due to Bob (himself a civil engineer with the Forestry Commission) and to Mags (who got a little presentation for all her hours of meticulous preparation) and to the numerous people who lent material and artefacts for the display, and also several from outwith the Heritage Group who gave their time over the two days to help man (and woman!) the event.
+In conclusion, many thanks are due to Bob (himself a civil engineer with the Forestry Commission)and to Janet Scott and Margaret Fraser ( who were handed a small presentation for all their hours of meticulous preparation ) and to the numerous people who lent material and artifacts for the display, and also several from outwith the Heritage Group who gave their time over the two days to help man (and woman!) the event.
 In all, another huge success for the Group.

 The Time Line